kieranwv/kieranwv/README.md

 <p>
-  <b>The important thing is not the idea itself, but how to implement it based on first principles and continuously iterate through feedback.</b>
+  <b>The key is not the idea itself, but how to implement it using first principles and iterating based on feedback.</b>
 </p>